Fspike1/EasyShop-ecommerce-Api/README.md

 # 🛍️ EasyShop – Mood Kit Experience

-Welcome to **EasyShop**, a mood-based shopping experience where emotional wellness meets thoughtful products.
+Welcome to **EasyShop**, a mood-based shopping experience where we incorportate emotional wellness into everything we do.
 This web application allows users to log in, take a mood quiz, receive a kit recommendation, and explore the store — all while integrating modern design, secure authentication, and a clean user journey.

 ---